 In our current system, candidates can win election despite being the last choice of most voters.
 RCV guarantees the election of majority winners, whose support extends beyond a narrow base.
 RCV uses a series of “instant runoffs” to find a winner with a majority of votes in the final round (see our How It Works page for more details).

 RCV minimizes strategic voting by encouraging voters to choose their true favorite, without settling

-In our current system, if your favorite candidate is unlikely to win, what should you do?
-Some urge you to cast a “safe” vote for one of the front-runners, to avoid electing the one you like least.
-Others urge you to stick to your principles and vote for your favorite candidate — period.
-Voters shouldn’t be forced to take sides in this lose-lose-dilemma.
+In our current system, if your favorite candidate is unlikely to win, you might cast a “safe” vote for one of the front-runners to avoid electing the candidate you like least, or you might stick to your principles and vote for your favorite candidate — period.
+Voters shouldn’t be forced into this lose-lose-dilemma.

 In our current system, many candidates are pressured to drop out, shamed as “spoilers,” and excluded from public debates.
-Ranked-Choice Voting welcomes all candidates into the race, and sometimes simply deciding to run is all that stands in the way of winning.
-A study of four Bay Area cities with Ranked Choice Voting found women and people of color are running and winning office more often than they are in cities without RCV.
+RCV welcomes all candidates into the race, and sometimes simply deciding to run is all that stands in the way of winning.
+A study of four Bay Area cities with Ranked-Choice Voting found women and people of color are running and winning office more often than they are in cities without RCV.

 Do you like this page?